AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/video_profile_ios.md

-This article shows how to call the API provided by Agora to set video profiles.
+This page shows how to call the API provided by Agora to set video profiles.

 ## Understand the tech